jgh/the_phoenix_and_the_beanstalk/README.md

 This is a series of notes taken as I deploy a Phoenix application to a docker container running on AWS Elastic Beanstalk.

+It is the first time I have used Phoenix and Elixir so I may have gone about it the wrong way.
+Feedback is welcome.

 ##Prerequisites
  1. [Phoenix](http://www.phoenixframework.org/)  (I'm using 0.17 )
  2. [git](https://git-scm.com/)